Featured Posts

 You have shown the buyer what is possible (your solution) and how it resolves the specific problem at hand, without personally impinging on the research phase.

-2. Gauging the Size of the Problem with a Value Calculator
+2. Gauge the Size of the Problem with a Value Calculator

 You have whetted the buyer’s interest by defining the problem.
 Now you can help illustrate the size of the problem.
 How much is the buyer’s company spending or losing each day the problem isn’t resolved?